pablodecm/phd_thesis/src/103_chapter_3.md

-In the previous section, the main characteristics of the generative statistical model $p(D | \boldsymbol{\theta})$ used to related the parameters $\boldsymbol{\theta}$ with the set of observations $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$ at particle collider experiments at the LHC have been reviewed.
+In the previous section, the main characteristics of the generative statistical model $p(D | \boldsymbol{\theta})$ used to relate the parameters $\boldsymbol{\theta}$ with the set of observations $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$ have been reviewed.
-In addition, the role of summary statistics as lower dimensional functional transformations of each detector readout
+In addition, we discussed the role of summary statistics as lower dimensional functional transformations of each detector readout
 $\boldsymbol{s}(\boldsymbol{x}_i)$  or even the whole dataset
-$\boldsymbol{s}(D)$, as well has how the effect of additional uncertain parameters can be included in the simulation-based generative model of the data.
+$\boldsymbol{s}(D)$, as well as how the effect of additional uncertain parameters can be included in the simulation-based generative model of the data.
 In this section, we deal with the actual problem of inference about the subset of parameters of interest
-$\boldsymbol{\theta}_\iota$ once a summary statistic has already been chosen and the final statistical model has been fully specified
+$\boldsymbol{\theta}_\iota$ once a summary statistic has already been chosen and the final statistical model
-$p(\boldsymbol{s}(D) | \boldsymbol{\theta})$.
+$p(\boldsymbol{s}(D) | \boldsymbol{\theta})$ has been fully specified.

 ### Likelihood-Free Inference {#sec:likelihood-free}

-One of the main properties of the statistical models at particle colliders that was the focus of the last section was their generative-only nature, whereby their probability density $p(\boldsymbol{x} | \boldsymbol{\theta})$ cannot be expressed analytically, but only by means of forward simulated observation.
-This fact greatly difficults the application of standard inference techniques which require the explicit definition of a likelihood:
+One of the main properties of the statistical models at particle colliders we focussed on the last section was their generative-only nature, whereby their probability density $p(\boldsymbol{x} | \boldsymbol{\theta})$ cannot be expressed analytically, but only by means of forward simulated observation.
+This fact greatly complicates the application of standard inference techniques which require the explicit definition of a likelihood
 $$\mathcal{L}(\boldsymbol{\theta} | D) =\prod^{\boldsymbol{x}_i \in D}
  p(\boldsymbol{x}_i | \boldsymbol{\theta})
 $$ {#eq:likelihood_definition}
-in order to make quantitative statements about the parameters of interest, because it expresses the extend the values of the parameters of interest are consistent with the observed data .
+in order to make quantitative statements about the parameters of interest, because it expresses the extend to which a set of values for the model parameters are consistent with the observed data .
-Problems where the likelihood cannot be expressed directly are common in many scientific disciplines, because a link between observations and the underlying parameters can often only by provided by a probabilistic computer program as the system under study becomes increasingly complex.
+Problems where the likelihood cannot be expressed directly are common in many scientific disciplines, because a link between observations and the underlying parameters can often only be provided by a probabilistic computer program when the system under study becomes is sufficiently complex, e.g. can only be described by a hierarchy or a sequence of stochastic processes.

-While the evaluation of the likelihood for complex generative models rapidly becomes in practical, specially when the space of observations or parameters is very high-dimensional, various statistical techniques for dealing with with this cases exist, generally referred to as *likelihood-free* or *simulation-based* inference techniques.
-A well stablished group of techniques for inference when the likelihood function is unknown is referred to as Approximate Bayesian Computation (ABC) [@rubin1984bayesianly; @beaumont2002approximate].
-The fundamental concept behind ABC is the simulation of a simulated sample
+While the evaluation of the likelihood for complex generative models rapidly becomes impractical, especially when the space of observations or parameters is very high-dimensional, various statistical techniques for dealing with these cases exist, generally referred to as *likelihood-free* or *simulation-based* inference techniques.
+A well established group of techniques for inference when the likelihood function is unknown is referred to as Approximate Bayesian Computation (ABC) [@rubin1984bayesianly; @beaumont2002approximate].
+The fundamental concept behind ABC is the generation of a simulated sample
-$S_0 = \{\boldsymbol{x}_0,...,\boldsymbol{x}_m\}$$
+$S_0 = \{\boldsymbol{x}_0,...,\boldsymbol{x}_m\}$
-using a given vector of parameters $\boldsymbol{\theta}_0$, which is then compared using a distance criteria to the actual observed dataset $D$.
+using a given vector of parameters $\boldsymbol{\theta}_0$, which is then compared using a distance criterion to the actual observed dataset $D$.
 If the data and the simulation are close enough, then
-$\boldsymbol{\theta}_0$ is kept as sample from the approximate posterior.
-The previous process is repeated until the posterior is estimated with the desired accuracy, the final quality of the posterior approximation strongly depending on the distance definition.
+$\boldsymbol{\theta}_0$ is retained as sample from the posterior.
+The process is repeated until the posterior is estimated with the desired accuracy.
+The quality of the posterior approximation produced by the previous method, as well as the number of sampling steps required to reach a given accuracy, strongly depends on the distance definition.
 When the dimensionality of the output is high, a summary statistic vector has
-$\boldsymbol{s}(\boldsymbol{x})$ has in practise to be used for increasing the computational efficiency of the previous procedure.
+$\boldsymbol{s}(\boldsymbol{x})$ has in practise to be used to increase the computational efficiency of the previous procedure.

-The approach for carrying our inference in the particle physics experiments at the LHC is somehow related from the mentioned family of techniques.
-The observations are also reduced to a lower-dimensional summary statistic space, but then a synthetic likelihood is constructed so standard inference techniques can be applied.
+The approach commonly used when carrying our inference in the particle physics experiments at the LHC is somehow related from the mentioned family of techniques.
+The observations are also reduced to a lower-dimensional summary statistic space, but then a synthetic likelihood is constructed so that standard inference techniques can be applied.
 The likelihood is often based on the product of Poisson count terms, as depicted in [Equation @eq:poisson_simple] and [Equation @eq:poisson_multichannel], where the dependence on the expectations on the parameters is based on the simulation and the mixture structure.
-Alternative approaches include the use of a simple one-dimensional parametrisation for a continuous background and a bump-like signal, which is common when the reconstructed intermediate mass of an intermediate object is used as summary statistic and its response is well-controlled.
-An additional alternative approach, which has not been used in LHC analysis to date, could be to use non-parametric density estimation techniques to obtain a synthetic likelihood directly from simulated data, which has been recently referred as Approximate Frequentist Computation (AFC) [@Brehmer:2018eca].
+Alternative approaches include the use of a simple one-dimensional parametrisation for a continuous background and a bump-like signal, which is common when the reconstructed mass of an intermediate object is used as summary statistic and its response is well-controlled, e.g. a Higgs bosons decaying to two photons.
+An additional alternative approach, which has not been used in LHC analysis to date, could be to use non-parametric density estimation techniques to obtain a synthetic likelihood directly from simulated data.
+This approach has been recently referred as Approximate Frequentist Computation (AFC) [@Brehmer:2018eca], and can be also combined with the technique presented in [Chapter @sec:inferno].

 ### Hypothesis Testing {#sec:hypo_test}